ORNL/superneuromat/docs/source/guide/firstrun.rst

    snn.ispikes[-3:, -5:].sum(0)

-While we're here, :py:meth:`SNN.ispikes` is a :py:class:`numpy.ndarray` of the number of spikes, so it's useful for other things:
+While we're here, :py:attr:`SNN.ispikes` is a :py:class:`numpy.ndarray` of the number of spikes, so it's useful for other things:

 Get the index of the neuron that emitted the most spikes in the SNN: